 The Best Car Rental Booking Sites in the U.S. and Europe

-Here’s a quick round up of the candidates for best car rental booking sites, based on detailed car searches in both the U.S. and Europe.
-(Plus more below on the perks and downfalls of each.)
+Here’s a quick roundup of the candidates for best car rental booking sites, based on detailed car searches in both the U.S. and Europe.
+(Find more details below on the perks and downfalls of each.)